|20 min||15 min||8|

 3. In small bowl or glass measure, whisk together oil, lemon juice, white wine vinegar, mustard, salt, pepper and hot sauce; pour half over warm potato mixture and toss to coat.
 Let cool to room temperature, about 2 hours.
-Toss with dill and remaining dressing.
+Toss with dill, capers and remaining dressing.
 (Salad can be refrigerated in airtight container for up to 24 hours.)

 To keep salad longer, place dressing in a separate container until ready to serve.
 Store dressing and potatoes in the fridge and combine when ready to eat!

 Cooked and cooled potatoes contain something called prebiotic fibers.
 Prebiotic fibers are the type of fiber that your healthy gut bacteria eat for food.